sibercat/Conan_Exiles_Database_Analyzer/README.md

 ## ⚠️ Disclaimer

 This tool is for analysis purposes only.
 Always backup your database before performing any maintenance operations.
-The analyzer does not modify your database but provides recommendations for manual maintenance.
+While the analyzer includes cleanup recommendations, you should always verify these are appropriate for your server before execution.

 ---